thanpolas/univ3prices/README.md

 ### toScalar()

-> Returns the raw scalar containing numerator and denominator in [BigInt type][jsbi] of the token pairs.
+> Returns the raw scalar object, contains the numerator and denominator in [BigInt type][jsbi] of the token pairs.

 #### toScalar Examples